 Nuclear power generation provides reliable baseload electricity and is zero-emission - attributes that are valued under New York's current energy policies.
-Yet at the same time, nuclear power generation technologies are complex, with potential impacts on host communities and questions relating to the long-term impacts of nuclear waste on health and the environment.
+Yet at the same time, nuclear power generation technologies are complex, with potential impacts on host communities and questions relating to the long-term impacts of nuclear waste on public health and the environment.

-- Assess the contribution of the existing nuclear fleet in meeting New York's energy, capacity, and reliability requirements; - Examine the implications of decommissioning, including long-term waste storage and disposal; - Explore the potential role of advanced nuclear technologies in the power sector, including small-scale and modular units; - Explore the potential role of nuclear-powered clean hydrogen production, whether through water electrolysis in existing nuclear facilities or in future nuclear units; and - Discuss the opportunities and considerations necessary for deployment of advanced nuclear technologies for power generation, hydrogen production, and other applications.
+- Assess the contribution and value of the existing nuclear fleet in meeting New York's energy, capacity, and reliability requirements; - Examine the implications of decommissioning, including long-term waste storage and disposal; - Explore the potential role of advanced nuclear technologies in the power sector, including smallscale and modular units; - Explore the potential role of nuclear-powered clean hydrogen production, whether through water electrolysis in existing nuclear facilities or in future nuclear units; and - Discuss the opportunities and considerations necessary for deployment of advanced nuclear technologies for applications including power generation, hydrogen production, remote locations, behind-the-meter electricity for energy-intensive activities, and heat for industrial processes and district heating.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the Board will take under consideration are: existing regulatory and policy structures; available technology and the development timeframe and risks for new technologies; impacts on economic growth; health, safety, and security considerations; nuclear waste management and environmental impacts; siting and community acceptance; permitting processes; land use considerations; financing considerations, including cost overrun insurance; environmental and climate justice impacts; supply chain concerns and opportunities; and job impacts and workforce development implications.
-The Board also will consider opportunities to leverage federal legislation and funding, such as through the Accelerating Deployment of Versatile, Advanced Nuclear for Clean Energy (ADVANCE) Act.
+Among the issues that the Board will take under consideration are: existing regulatory and policy structures; available technology and the development timeframe and risks for new technologies; impacts on economic growth; public health, safety, security, and emergency planning considerations; environmental impacts and nuclear waste management, including the cost of waste management; siting and community acceptance; permitting processes; land use considerations; financing considerations, including cost overrun insurance; environmental and climate justice impacts; supply chain concerns and opportunities; and job impacts and workforce development implications.
+The Board also will consider opportunities to leverage federal legislation and funding.